noaand100dwefwefwefweweff/BloocketMenu/README.md

 More commands coming!

-Add my discord for any help #pepsi.warrior or join my discord server https://discord.gg/UhxUPDpVqT
+Add my discord #pepsi.warrior or join my discord server https://discord.gg/UhxUPDpVqT for any help or suggestions!